All courses are 3 credits unless otherwise indicated.

 Basic mathematical tools for dynamic economic models.
 Topics include linear algebra from echelon form to projection operators, quadratic forms, linear difference and differential equations, dynamic programming and control theory, applications to dynamic models of macroeconomics, growth and human capital.

-16-220:604 MACROECONOMIC THEORY I
+16:220:604 MACROECONOMIC THEORY I

-Prerequisite: 16-220:603 or permission of instructor
+Prerequisite: 16:220:603 or (16:220:551, 16:220:560, and 16:220:586), or permission of instructor

 Introduction to economic dynamics, economic growth, business cycles, and the role of macroeconomic policy.

-16-220:605 MACROECONOMIC THEORY II
+16:220:605 MACROECONOMIC THEORY II

-Prerequisite: 16-220:604
+Prerequisite: 16:220:604

 General equilibrium modeling of the macroeconomy.
 Topics will include the stochastic growth model and multiple equilibrium.
 Empirical validation will also be stressed.

-16-220:606 ADVANCED ECONOMIC STATISTICS
+16:220:606 ADVANCED ECONOMIC STATISTICS

 The purpose of the course is to build a sound background in statistical inferential procedures that are used in economic data analyses.
 Sampling theory and Bayesian viewpoints will be presented.
 Topics include probability, random variables and distributions, estimation, testing hypotheses, and sampling distribution of estimators.
-Knowledge of elementary integral and differential calculus is prerequisite to the course.

-16-220:607 ECONOMETRICS I
+16:220:607 ECONOMETRICS I

 Statistical estimation and inference of regression equation models.
 Properties of OLS, GLS, JGLS, 2SLS, 3SLS, and Maximum Likelihood Estimators.
 Introduction to time series analysis and qualitative response models.
 Use of linear algebra and statistical packages.
 The emphasis of the course is on theory via practical applications.

-16-220:608 ECONOMETRICS II
+16:220:608 ECONOMETRICS II

 Time series analysis, focusing on estimation, inference and validation.
 Specifications examined include (vector autoregressive) models and a variety of nonlinear models including GARCH.
 Estimation techniques examined include maximum likelihood, generalized methods of moments (GMM) and various other techniques such as simulated GMM.
 Inference techniques examined include standard asymptotics, unit root asymptotics and bootstrapping.
-Additional topics include Monete Carlo methods, predictive accuracy testing, model selection, unit roots and cointegration; as well as topics in financial and macroeconometrics.
+Additional topics include Monte Carlo methods, predictive accuracy testing, model selection, unit roots and cointegration; as well as topics in financial and macroeconometrics.

-16-220:609 APPLIED ECONOMETRICS FOR MICROECONOMICS
+16:220:609 APPLIED ECONOMETRICS FOR MICROECONOMICS

-Prerequisite:16-220:607 or permission of instructor
+Prerequisite:16:220:607 or (16:220:551 and 16:220:552), or permission of instructor

 Econometric tools for microeconomic models are discussed relying on recent applied econometric papers.
 Tools include qualitative choice models, survival analysis, and advanced regression methods (e.g., panel data techniques and limited dependent variables).

-16-220:610 APPLIED ECONOMETRICS FOR MACROECONOMICS
+16:220:610 APPLIED ECONOMETRICS FOR MACROECONOMICS

-Prerequisite: 16-220:607 or permission of instructor
+Prerequisite: 16:220:607 or (16:220:551, 16:220:552, and 16:220:560), or permission of instructor

 Econometric tools for macroeconometric time series models.
 Topics include exogeneity tests, spectral analysis, non-stationarity, the Kalman filter, structural shifts, prediction, nonlinear models and nonparametrics.
 Recent macroeconomic time series papers are discussed.